-Part of the Bank's strategy is to diversify income sources through business initiatives, including targeting new clients and developing new products and services.
+Part of the Bank's strategy is to diversify income sources through certain business initiatives, including targeting new clients and developing new products and services.
 These initiatives may not be fully implemented within the time frame the Bank expects, or at all.
-In addition, even if such initiatives are fully implemented, they may not generate revenues as expected.
+In addition, even if such initiatives are fully implemented, they may not generate revenues as expected, which could adversely affect the Bank's business, results of operations and growth prospects.
 Any delays in implementing these business initiatives could prevent the Bank from realizing the anticipated benefits of the initiatives, which could adversely affect the Bank's business, results of operations and growth prospects.